-The alarmingly increasing COVID-19 cases in India has resulted in one more severe international decision regarding the country.
-Taking this into the account, Australia has put forward strict restriction rules for Australian residents and citizens in India.
+The alarmingly increasing COVID-19 cases in India have resulted in one more tough international decision regarding the country.
+Considering this, Australia has put forward strict restriction rules for Australian residents and citizens in India.

 Restrictions to return to Australia

-According to this plan, Australian residents are banned from entering Australia and those citizens who disobey this rule and return to Australia can face severe consequences- up to 5 years in prison, a fine worth AUD 66,000 or both.
+According to this plan, Australian residents are banned from entering Australia.
+Those citizens who disobey this rule and return to Australia can face severe consequences- up to 5 years in prison, a fine worth AUD 66,000 or both.

-Health Minister Greg Hunt stated “The government does not make these decisions lightly.
-However, it is critical the integrity of the Australian public health and quarantine systems is protected and the number of COVID-19 cases in quarantine facilities is reduced to a manageable level.”
+Health Minister Greg Hunt stated, “The government does not make these decisions lightly.
+However, the integrity of the Australian public health and quarantine systems must be protected, and the number of COVID-19 cases in quarantine facilities is reduced to a manageable level.”

-These martinet rules are made to maintain the security and safety against COVID-19 in Australia.
+These martinet rules are made to maintain security and safety against COVID-19 in Australia.

-According to the Australian Government, they will revisit the situations and reconsider the travel restrictions from India on May 15.
+According to the Australian Government, they will revisit the situation and reconsider the travel restrictions from India on May 15.

-Additionally, this is also the first time that Australia has banned its own citizens from returning to the country.
+This is also the first time Australia has banned its citizens from returning to the country.

 Human Right Group voices against the matter

 Nevertheless, the human rights team of Australia is not overboard with the plan.
-They mentioned that Australia should focus on buttressing the quarantine system rather than inflicting punishment on their citizens.
+They mentioned that Australia should focus on bolstering the quarantine system rather than punishing its citizens.

-Elaine Pearson, the Human Rights Watch’s Australia director, said, “This is an outrageous response.
+The Human Rights Watch’s Australia director Elaine Pearson said, “This is an outrageous response.
 Australians have a right to return to their own country.
-The government should be looking for ways to safely quarantine Australians returning from India, instead of focusing their efforts on prison sentenced and harsh punishments.”
+The government should be looking for ways to safely quarantine Australians returning from India instead of focusing their efforts on prison sentences and harsh punishments.”

-As of recently, Canada suspended Indian and Pakistani flights for a period of a month.
+Recently, Canada suspended Indian and Pakistani flights for a month.